csalzano/heic-support/readme.txt

 == Changelog ==

+= 2.1.0 =
+* [Added] Adds .jpg support.
+Adds a setting to toggle whether images are converted to webp or jpg.
+Defaults to webp.
+* [Added] Show the settings section at Settings → Media even if ImageMagick is not installed.
+Explain to users that their host does not provide the library.
+* [Fixed] Removes layers from the icon .svg file.
+* [Changed] Changes the tested up to version to 6.3.1.

 = 2.0.0 =
 * [Added] Add filters around the webp format and image/webp mime type strings so they can be changed by other developers.